silvacms/documentation/source/silva/buildout/troubleshooting.rst

 with a status code of zero, that means anything you encountered along the way was not a real error.

-**When you have an error, read the error message!** If it says 'download error', try to download the file by yourself.
+**When you have an error, take the time to read the error message** If it says 'download error', try to download the file by yourself.
 Maybe the remote site is down or slow, or you internet connection is flaky.
 If you succed to download the file, try to run buildout again.

 Exemple of non-fatal errors: